Evaluation and Improvement of Fault Detection for Large Language Models: Introduction

 \section{Introduction}

-Since the last few years, the potential of large language models~(LLMs) has brought hope to general artificial intelligence~(AGI).
-LLMs achieved promising and even the best results compared to other methods in many areas, such as question answering~\cite{zhou2022large}, sentiment analysis~\cite{zhang2023sentiment}, and code understanding~\cite{ma2023scope} that make LLMs become the first choice of deep learning models in such tasks.
+In recent years, the potential of large language models~(LLMs) has brought hope to general artificial intelligence~(AGI).
+LLMs achieved promising and even the best results compared to other conventional methods in many areas, such as question answering~\cite{zhou2022large}, sentiment analysis~\cite{zhang2023sentiment}, and code understanding~\cite{ma2023scope} that make LLMs become the first choice of deep learning models in such tasks.
 Besides the most famous application ChatGPT~\footnote{OpenAI, ChatGPT, \url{https://chat.openai.com/}}, multiple LLMs have been proposed, e.g., LLaMA~\cite{touvron2023llama}, Alpaca~\cite{taori2023alpaca}, and Cerebras-GPT~\cite{dey2023cerebras}.
-More interestingly, focusing on software engineering~(SE) tasks, a series of code-related LLMs with good programming ability have been released to help the software development such as StarCoder~\cite{li2023starcoder} and CodeLLaMA~\cite{roziere2023code}.
+More interestingly, focusing on software engineering~(SE) tasks, a series of code-related LLMs with good programming ability have been released to help the software development, such as StarCoder~\cite{li2023starcoder} and CodeLLaMA~\cite{roziere2023code}.
 Learning to use LLMs is already a basic skill for us in daily life.

 Despite the success, the same as other types of deep learning models, LLMs also suffer from different problems that limit their practical usage.
 For example, LLMs sometimes generate unrelated outputs to the inputs or incorrect results misaligned with established world knowledge, which is known as the hallucination problem~\cite{zhang2023siren}.
 Besides, recent work~\cite{dong2023robust} showed that LLMs can be easily fooled by adversarial attacks and are not robust.
 Furthermore, considering SE tasks, existing code-related LLMs cannot capture equivalent semantics when the given natural language prompt expresses the same meaning in different languages~\cite{peng2024xl}.
-Those limitations remind us it is necessary to comprehensively evaluate and test the capabilities of LLMs before deployment.
+Those limitations remind us that LLMs are not always trustworthy, and it is necessary to carefully evaluate LLMs and quickly reveal the unreliable outputs of LLMs in practical usage.